 - The cream and cheese will bubble out a bit during baking.
 Serve the Bites over salad greens and drizzle any of the creamy pan juices over your greens.
-Accompany by probiotic pickles (like Bubbies or homemade) and tomato slices, or baby tomatoes.
+Accompany with pickles and tomato slices, or baby tomatoes.
 Your salad greens can also be topped with blue cheese, bacon and/or a fried egg for more fun cheeseburger toppings.
 (Also see the Keto Ketchup link in Recipe Notes below.)

 Here's a Keto Ketchup, if you'd like a condiment for dipping.

-Many consumers think they can’t eat dairy without adverse symptoms.
-Try Kerrygold butter first, and see how you do.
-If you can tolerate Kerrygold butter, it is likely you’ll flourish with Kerrygold cheese.
-French cheeses offer the same benefit: A2 and grass-fed/pasture-raised.
+When consumers think they can’t eat dairy without adverse symptoms, I suggest trying Kerrygold butter first.
+If you can tolerate Kerrygold butter, it is likely you’ll be fine with Kerrygold cheese.
+French cheeses offer the same quality: A2 and pasture-raised.

-In contrast, American made, pastured-raised cheeses are from herds largely of A1 heritage and are much more apt to cause rashes and digestive distress.
+In contrast, American made, grass-fed cheeses are from herds largely of A1 heritage and are much more apt to cause rashes and digestive distress.

-For folks on the Keto and GAPS diets who are trying to improve their health, ingredients and digestion are the foundation of that healing! 🙂
+While on Keto, Primal, Gluten-free and GAPS diets, if you’re trying to improve your health, ingredients and digestion are the foundation of that healing!

 What does Primal mean